 Released April 2, 2017

 - Up until now, when robot and crawler activities take place on your network, it was especially hard to identify because the activities are not performed by a user on your network.
 Without your knowledge, bots and crawlers can run malicious tools on your computers.
 Now, Cloud App Security gives you the tools to see when robots and crawlers are performing activities on your network.
 You can use the new user agent tag to filter activities in the activity log.
 The user agent tag enables you to filter all activities performed by robots and you can use it to create a policy that alerts you each time this type of activity is detected.
-You will be updated when future releases will include this risky activity as embedded into the anomaly detection alerts.
+You'll be updated when future releases will include this risky activity as embedded into the anomaly detection alerts.

 - You can filter data right from the table drawer for easier investigation.
 In the Activity log, the Files table and App permissions pages are now enhanced with new contextual actions that makes pivoting in the investigation process a lot easier.
 We also added quick links to configuration pages and the ability to copy data with a single click.
-For more information see the information about working with the file and activity drawers.
+For more information, see the information about working with the file and activity drawers.

-- Support for Microsoft Teams to Office 365 Activity logs and alerts roll out was completed.
+- Support for Microsoft Teams to Office 365 Activity logs and alerts rollout was completed.